cherepakhin/parent_childs/README.md

 Products are grouped into GroupProduct.

 Products can only be in the last group.
-"Last group" is a group that has no subgroups.
+"Last group" is a group that has no subgroups.Л